camillebaldock/rubyclopedia/README.md

-ruby-casts-progress-tracker
+rubyclopedia
 ===========================

-Website to track progress on viewing Ruby training content, and getting the latest episodes from:
+Website to get he latest episodes from the following suppliers, and track progress on viewing Ruby training content:

 - RailsCasts
 - RubyTapas